Education in Tajikistan: Overview

 While the official literacy rate in Tajikistan is 98%, the poor quality of education since 1991 has reduced the skill level of younger people.
 Although education is compulsory, many children fail to attend because of economic needs and security concerns in some regions.
 In 2001, pre-primary enrollment was less than 6% of eligible children.

 In 2005 the total government expenditure on education was about US$80 million, or 15.9% of the national budget.
 The figure was scheduled to rise to US$108 million (17.3% of the budget) in 2006.
 A presidential program raised the salaries of teachers by 25% in 2005.

 Some private schools and colleges have appeared in urban centers, and Russian and Uzbek schools exist.
-33 institutions of higher learning were operating in 2003 when a constitutional amendment, however, abolished free higher education.
+Thirty-three institutions of higher learning were operating in 2003 when a constitutional amendment, however, abolished free higher education.
 That year, total enrollment was 96,600.

 Challenges, issues and concerns

-Tajikistan’s educational system suffers from a depleted infrastructure and an acute shortage of teachers at all levels, which will increase because of the relatively high birthrate.
+Tajikistan's educational system suffers from a depleted infrastructure and an acute shortage of teachers at all levels, which will increase because of the relatively high birthrate.
 The state-supported Soviet system remains in place, but the poor condition of the national economy and years of civil war sharply reduced funding in the early 2000s; government spending, however, began to increase in 2004.

-During a round table entitled “Education in the Period of Independence” held December 2, 2010 in Dushanbe, the minister of education decreed that a 12-year educational system will be implemented in three phases.
-The first phase began during the 2010–2011 academic year, and the transition to a 12-year system is expected to be complete by 2016.
+During a round table entitled "Education in the Period of Independence" held on December 2, 2010, in Dushanbe, the minister of education decreed that a 12-year educational system will be implemented in three phases.
+The first phase began during the 2010–2011 academic year, and the transition to a 12-year system was expected to be complete by 2016.